deadlyfingers/blog/_posts/2018-10-16-migrating-from-wordpress-to-github-pages.md

 After this you might decide to apply one of the [built-in GitHub Pages themes](https://pages.github.com/themes/) or use a [remote theme](https://github.com/benbalter/jekyll-remote-theme) or [create your own theme](https://jekyllrb.com/docs/themes/).
 In my case I added the [Foundation XY-Grid](https://foundation.zurb.com/sites/docs/xy-grid.html) module for responsive design grid layouts.
 One thing I would like to see supported in GitHub Pages is support for **npm packages**.
 Everyone seems to have their own way for building this out and it would be nice just to provide a `package.json` file and let GitHub take take of the rest.
 One nice solution however might be to roll out the `node_modules` dependencies as part of a remote theme.
 But at this early stage I prefer to keep it all together in one repo until I have proved everything _just works_ over time.

-## References
+## Resources

-I've included a list of references below which I found useful during the creation of this new GitHub Pages blog.
+You can find the source code of this website on my [GitHub Page's blog repo](https://github.com/deadlyfingers/blog).
+I've also included a list of references below which I found useful during the creation of this new GitHub Pages blog.

 ### GitHub Pages settings